sarahbonnin/CRG_RIntroduction/regex.md

         x=vec_ad)
 ```

-<h3>Use grep and regular expressions to retrieve column by their names</h3>
+<h3>Use grep and regular expressions to retrieve columns by their names</h3>

 Example of a data frame: